 Edgar Fidel Lopez is a Ph.D. student in the Urban Education Policy program at the USC Rossier School of Education and Research Associate at the Pullias Center for Higher Education.
-His research interests center on (1) investigating the various layers of structural inequality on first-generation/low-income college students, (2) exploring the faculty-student mentoring relationships and academic socialization at the graduate education, and (4) identifying how students of color persist in a negative campus climate.
+His research interests center on (1) investigating the various layers of structural inequality on first-generation/low-income college students, (2) exploring faculty-student mentoring relationships, and (4) identifying how institutions can better implement equitable practices to support students of color.

 Rossier Ph.D.
 Profile

 University of Southern California (USC) [CURRENT]